-- Develop a registry prototype, leveraging the BioSharing system and content; - Draft an operational plan for sustainability (growth and maintenance) of the registry, e.g. as part of the ELIXIR infrastructure and the NIH BD2K, using EU as well as national and international funding mechanisms.
+- Develop the principles for linking information about databases, content standards and journal and funder policies in the life sciences. - A registry prototype, leveraging the BioSharing system and content; - Draft an operational plan for sustainability (growth and maintenance) of the registry, e.g. as part of the ELIXIR infrastructure and the NIH BD2K, using EU as well as national and international funding mechanisms.